top of page

 POTENTIAL HAZARD OF PLANT PROTECTION PRODUCTS TO HONEY BEE LARVAE

 One of the standard elements of risk assessment is to define a ‘worst-case scenario’.
-In our research we are trying to determine the potential hazard of plant protection products or its active ingredients to honey bee larvae in vitro reared.
+In our research we are trying to determine the potential hazard of plant protection products or its active ingredients to honey bee larvae and adult bees under in vitro conditions.

 DSC_1460.JPG